samfitgen/trgen/docs/Sweet_Spot_Base-Sweet_Spot_Base_High_Volume-High_Volume_I.md

 # Trainer Road Plan: Sweet Spot Base - High Volume I

+> The Sweet Spot Base plans are foundation training plans that can serve as the
+> basis for all training tracks offered by TrainerRoad.
+>
+> The high-volume version of Sweet Spot Base I is much like its successor in the
+> way that it's built almost exclusively of Sweet Spot workouts.
+These are aimed
+> at increasing your ability to drive the pedals harder and longer, via improved
+> muscle endurance and higher fatigue resistance, over demanding but not too
+> exhausting workouts.
+This high-volume onslaught ranges from about 8-9 hours
+> per week.
+>
+> Following the initial fitness assessment, you'll face 5 weeks of work targeted
+> at a very narrow, specific range of power output except for the occasional
+> recovery ride.
+Week 6 will bring this initial phase of high-end base
+> conditioning to a close with a week of low-intensity, aerobic Endurance
+> workouts.

 ## Week 1

 > This first week is dedicated to assessing your current fitness and then